ReeceCrook/phase-2-final-proj/README.md

 # My To-Do App ReadMe

-Welcome to my To-Do app, a simple app thats made to help keep your day a bit more organised.
+Welcome to my To-Do app, a simple app thats made to help keep your day a bit more organized.

 ## Description